prayag-piya/LSTM/README.md

 # Time Series Prediction Using LSTM and Comparison with Other Algorithms

 This project explores time series data prediction using several algorithms, with a primary focus on Long Short-Term Memory (LSTM) networks.
 The comparison includes Recurrent Neural Networks (RNNs) and Gradient Boosting Machines (GBMs).
-Our dataset includes stock prices collected over time, allowing for an evaluation of each algorithm’s performance in handling sequential, temporal data.
+Our dataset includes stock prices collected over time, allowing for an evaluation of each algorithm’s performance in handling sequential, temporal data and includes implementing LSTM from scratch.

 ## Project Structure